 Small portable containers of fuel (5 gallons or less and limited to 2 containers) must be properly sealed, labelled with the owner's name for ID, and stored by AMHS while on route.

-As all propane tanks are turned off during a voyage, it is important to stock up on ice if you are carrying perishables
+As all propane tanks are turned off during a voyage, it is important to stock up on ice if carrying perishables.

-Pets traveling into Alaska from another state or province must have a health certificate no more than 30 days old,
+Pets traveling into Alaska by ferry from another state or province, must have a health certificate no more than 30 days old.

-Alaska Marine charges $25 per pet entering or exiting AK through Bellingham and $10 per pet through Prince Rupert
+Alaska Marine charges $40 per pet entering or exiting Alaska through Bellingham and $25 per pet if travelling by ferry through Prince Rupert